amsa 2025 workshops

 Guest presenters, including a regulator from WorkSafe Victoria, and a hyperbaric specialist, will share their expertise on Victorian regulations and diving safety, respectively.
 The session will conclude with a collaborative brainstorming segment during lunch time the next day, inviting participants to share their ideas on how the ANZSDA can better support the community and how your nominated organisational representatives can engage with you to receive your valuable feedback.

-If you have already registered for the conference but want to add the merchandise later, please follow the following instructions.
+If you have already registered for the conference but want to add the workshop later, please follow the following instructions.